Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - E.g. Infants select for face-like patterns.
 ![Figure 7.2](figure7-2.png)
 - The development of face perception is consistent with the interactive specialization view.
-- Joint attention: directing your attention to the same object/location that another person is looking at.
+- *Joint attention*: directing your attention to the same object/location that another person is looking at.
-- Mutual gaze: direct eye contact.
+- *Mutual gaze*: direct eye contact.
 - It’s believed that joint attention is useful for word learning.
 - Direct eye contact enhances the perceptual processing of faces in 4-month-old infants.
-- Mirror neuron system (MNS): the same cells and circuits are involved both in generated a motor action and in processing the visual input from watching someone else performing a similar action.
+- *Mirror neuron system (MNS)*: the same cells and circuits are involved both in generated a motor action and in processing the visual input from watching someone else performing a similar action.
 - Once infants could anticipate the occurrence of a repeated action, the motor activation was evident prior to the start of the repeated observed action.
-- Theory of mind: the ability to comprehend another person’s thought processes such as their feelings, beliefs, and knowledge.
+- *Theory of mind*: the ability to comprehend another person’s thought processes such as their feelings, beliefs, and knowledge.
 - Many believe that a deficit in theory of mind is a central cognitive deficit in autism.

 ## Chapter 8: Learning and Long-Term Memory